popostudiolab/popostudiolab.github.io/_debug/2026-1-16-esp32-all-in-one-boards-for-beginners.md

 ## What I Was Choosing Between

 I'm building POPO—an autonomous desk companion.
-I'm not an engineer.
-My coding partner is Claude.
+I'm not a traditional engineer, and my coding partner is Claude.

 <div class="youtube-container">
   <iframe